 Laminate floors have a short life span when compared to hardwood flooring.
 You ‘all need to repair your laminate floor after 20 years, where as hardwood floors can go on for generations.

-This comparison will help you decide which floors to opt for your home.
+This comparison of hardwood vs laminate flooring will help you decide which floors to opt for your home.